v0lta/NumPy-backprop/readme.md

 in pure NumPy for educational purposes.
 Working only in NumPy makes the backward pass explicit, which is automatically computed in frameworks like PyTorch.
 Implementing the backward pass by hand is a very instructive exercise.

-Pure python is not very efficient on it's own, this code is purely educational and not suitable for production purposes.
+Efficieny is not the main goal of this project, this code is purely educational and not suitable for production purposes.
+That said it helps to make sure NumPy is configured to use multiple cores for matrix multiplications.

 The ```feedforward``` folder explores fully connected and convolutional layers on the MNIST digit recognition problem.